Montgomery Canal: Eastern Branch

-The section of the canal from Carreghofa to Arddleen is in water although several bridges have been lowered.

-Between the two Carreghofa Locks was a side pond.
-This was necessary as the pound between the locks is short.
+The section of the canal from Carreghofa to Arddleen is in water although three bridges have been lowered.
+These are Williams Bridge (No.96), Maerdy Bridge (No.102) and Ardleen Bridge (No.103).
+Between the two Carreghofa Locks is a side pond.
+This was built as the pound between the locks is short.
+The Tanet feeder used to enter the side pond to feed the canal, prior to it being rerouted in 1822.

 Near the Vyrnwy Aqueduct, arches were built in the embankment of the canal to provide protection from flooding of the River Vyrnwy.
 The aqueduct itself has been repaired and strengthened in the 1820s, 1890s and 1970s.
 It sometimes can be seen to leak into the River Vyrnwy though the leaks self-heal.
 Unlike the nearby Chirk Aqueduct and Pontcysyllte Aqueduct, which have cast iron troughs, the Vyrnwy Aqueduct is built of stone and is puddled.
 The weight of this structure led to it being strengthened with tie bars and girders in the 1820s.

-Bridges 102 and 103 carry a major road and have been lowered since the canal was closed.
-To restore navigation, lowering of the pound by addition of an extra lock has been proposed.

-The section of the canal from Arddleen to Refail (Efail-Fach) Bridge is navigable.
+Maerdy Bridge (102) was lowered in 1949, while Arddleen Bridge (103) was lowered in the 1970s, when the A483 road was upgraded.
+At the time, it was suggested that a new lock could be built to the north of Arddleen Bridge, and the canal lowered by removing the top lock at Burgedin, to the south of Arddleen Bridge.
+The contractors built a bridge, but it is submerged as the canal is still at its original level.
+Plans by 2024 were rather different.
+Rather than lowering the level of over 1 mi of canal by 8 ft and demolishing a historic lock, the idea is to build a drop-pound, with a lock either side of the bridge, and a short length of canal at a lower level between them.
+An extra overflow and some back-pumping would be required.
+The Canal and River Trust are talking to the UK Government and the Welsh Assembly about funding for such a scheme.
+South of Arddleen Bridge the canal is navigable for 12 mi to Refail (Efail-Fach) Bridge.

 The Guilsfield Arm never actually reached Guilsfield.
 The arm was 2.25 mi long with a wharf at its terminus.
 It was level, with no locks or tunnels, and this was achieved by a cutting 600 feet long and up to 20 feet deep.
 Today the arm is cut off from the main line by a lowered bridge.
 A short section has been made into a nature reserve and beyond that, the arm is dry.

-The pound below Burgedin Bottom Lock is the sump pound of the canal, the Eastern Branch of the Montgomeryshire being filled by lockings from the Ellesmere, the Tanat feeder at Carreghofa and a feeder from the River Rhiw at Berriew.
+The pound below Burgedin Bottom Lock is the sump pound of the canal, the Eastern Branch of the Montgomeryshire being filled by lockings from the Ellesmere, the Tanat feeder at Carreghofa, and originally by a feeder from the River Rhiw at Berriew, which entered the canal to the north of Berriew Aqueduct, but no longer does so.

-The canal through Welshpool was one of the first sections to be restored in 1969 when it was proposed that the route of the canal be used for a bypass.
-Welshpool Town Lock had gates made of cast iron when the canal was closed.
-These were removed, taken to Stoke Bruerne Canal Museum and replaced by gates of a standard design.